jfwerbes/dotfiles/README.md

 stow --dotfiles systemd scripts
 ```

-- `scripts/day_night.zsh` handles theme switching, runs `flavours apply` with the appropriate scheme, reloads Waybar, and updates the Hyprpaper wallpaper based on the time of day.【F:scripts/day_night.zsh†L1-L43】
+- `scripts/day_night.zsh` handles theme switching, runs `flavours apply` with the appropriate scheme, reloads Waybar, and updates the Hyprpaper wallpaper based on the time of day.
 - The user units `systemd/dot-config/systemd/user/day_night.service` and `day_night.timer` call that script at 06:00 and 18:00 daily.

 > **Important:** Update the absolute path in `ExecStart=` inside `day_night.service` so it matches your username and dotfiles location.